-After recent problems handling anthrax and avian flu samples, the CDC announced on Friday that all pathogen shipments have been suspended and the influenza laboratory has been shuttered.
+After recent issues handling anthrax and avian flu samples, the CDC announced on Friday that all pathogen shipments have been suspended and the influenza laboratory has been shuttered.

 Any shipments to and from Biosafety level 3 or 4 facilities have been halted after live anthrax was mistakenly sent to another lab, which may have resulted in the exposure of 75 employees, though none ever became ill.
 A lab also accidentally cross-contaminated a harmless flu sample with the H5N1 avian flu strain, the CDC recently revealed.